eecs-330/winter2020/pages/_assignments/hw3.md

 * Papers should be converted to PDF format
 * Make sure your name and section are listed at the top of your submission
 * Ensure you've followed the instructions above

+## Resubmissions
+> If you are resubmitting, please fill out [this form](https://forms.gle/Vt9gCoAftaaBUq6PA) and upload your revised essay to Canvas.